-Trowbridge, in the heart of West Wiltshire, has ancient roots, having been first mentioned in the Domesday Book as ‘Straburg’.
-Trowbridge even had a castle, first mentioned in 1139, when it was besieged during a civil war between King Stephen and the Empress Mathilda.
-Although the castle no longer exists it left its mark on the town, as Fore Street follows the line of the castle ditch.
+Trowbridge, the County Town of Wiltshire, has ancient roots, was first mentioned in the Domesday Book as ‘Straburg’.
+Trowbridge castle, recorded in 1139 as besieged during a civil war between King Stephen and Empress Mathilda no longer exists, but has it left its mark on the town, Fore Street follows the line of the castle ditch.

-Trowbridge expanded and developed as a result of its lengthy involvement with woollen cloth production which began in Anglo-Saxon times but commenced in earnest in the 14th century.
-This has left a rich architectural legacy ranging from the fine 18th-century homes of wealthy clothiers (the woollen cloth industry’s middle men) to the rare, the Handle House (which was used to dry teasels) to former mill buildings.
+Trowbridge grew and developed through a long history of woollen cloth production which began in Anglo-Saxon times, expanded in the 14th century and has left a rich architectural legacy; ranging from the fine 18th-century homes of wealthy clothiers (the industry’s middle men), to the rare Handle House (which was used to dry teasels) and former mill buildings.
 The scale of West of England cloth production was once so great that the town became known as ‘the Manchester of the West’.
-This fascinating past can be relived in the town’s fine Museum and Art Gallery which houses a nationally significant collection dedicated to woollen cloth production, including working looms.
-In addition, displays trace the mechanisation of the processes, as part of industrialisation and the impact it had on society.
+This fascinating past can be relived in the town’s award winning Museum and Art Gallery which houses a nationally significant collection dedicated to woollen cloth production, including working looms.
+Displays trace the mechanisation of the processes, as part of industrialisation and the impact it had on society.
 The Museum also has an area dedicated to Trowbridge’s famous Victorians including the Trowbridge-born creator of shorthand, Sir Isaac Pitman.

 Even Christmas in the town has a unique feel.
-The Dickensian Christmas Experience has at its heart a traditional Father Christmas dressed in green velvet (based on the character from Charles Dickens’ A Christmas Carol) and located in the museum’s grotto, there are traditionally decorated shop windows, a Dickens Trail around the town centre and a Victorian street market.
+The craft fayre and street market on the last Saturday in November (with free parking) is followed by our Dickensian Christmas Experience which has at its heart a traditional Father Christmas dressed in green velvet (based on the character from Charles Dickens’ A Christmas Carol) and located in the museum’s grotto throughout December.

 The history of Trowbridge and its people.
 Includes working looms and displays on the West of...0.06 miles away